Dr Bjorn Jensen

 Reviewer / programme committee:

-- I am currently a reviewer for NeurIPS (formerly NIPS), AISTATS, ICML, ICLR, MLSP, ICASSP
+- I am a recurrent reviewer for NeurIPS (formerly NIPS), AISTATS, ICML, ICLR, MLSP, ICASSP.

 - I have in the past reviewed for ICMI, IEEE Affective Computing,...